VincentPeters/gaze-detection/docs/ai_tracking.md

 ---

-## 4. Optional: Fine-Tune or Adjust the Model
+## 4. Optional: Fine-Tune or Adjust the Model ✅

-1. **Check Real-World Accuracy**
+1. **Check Real-World Accuracy** ✅
    - Test the system with different users, lighting conditions, face distances, and angles.
    - If the results are not consistent, you might need to gather a few examples (images) from your specific environment, label them (eye contact vs. no eye contact), and **fine-tune** the model.

-2. **Calibration**
+2. **Calibration** ✅
    - If the model is slightly off in practice (e.g., it's giving 40% when the user is truly looking), you can adjust the threshold or calibrate the model with a small local dataset.
-For instance, you might find that `prob_eye_contact > 0.7` is the best cutoff for your environment.
+For instance, you might find that `prob_eye_contact > 0.3` is the best cutoff for your environment.
+   - Lowered the threshold from 0.5 to 0.3 to make eye contact detection less strict and work at greater distances.

 3. **Multi-Face Handling**
    - Because you detect multiple faces, confirm that the bounding boxes/crops are large enough (≥80×80 pixels, ideally 224×224 for many CNNs).
 If the bounding box is too small (distant faces), the model might fail.